 - a) Giving a friend in the same class a copy of the homework - b) Allowing your essay or assignment to be copied - c) Telling a student what material appears on a math test - d) Hiding the truth from a teacher when you know someone is cheating - 3.
-Duplication of work: this is defined as the presentation of the same work for different assessment components and/or diploma requirements into an examination room, misconduct during an examination, disclosure or receipt of confidential information about examinations, obtaining unauthorized access to examination material, the use of a calculator or other means of arriving at an answer when this is precluded in the syllabus/component, disruptive behavior in the examination room, failure to abide by the instructions of an invigilator, impersonation of another person or forgery of their signature, failure to abide by the conditions of supervision designed to maintain the security of the examinations, the inclusion of offensive or obscene material in scripts or coursework) also constitutes malpractice.
+Duplication of work: this is defined as the presentation of the same work for different assessment components and/or diploma requirements (Adapted from MYP: Principles into practice)

+4. Unfair practice: Any other behavior which gains an unfair advantage for a candidate or which affects the assessment results of another candidate (for example, taking unauthorized material into an examination room, misconduct during an examination, disclosure or receipt of confidential information about examinations, obtaining unauthorized access to examination material, the use of a calculator or other means of arriving at an answer when this is precluded in the syllabus/component, disruptive behavior in the examination room, failure to abide by the instructions of an invigilator, impersonation of another person or forgery of their signature, failure to abide by the conditions of supervision designed to maintain the security of the examinations, the inclusion of offensive or obscene material in scripts or coursework) also constitutes malpractice.
+(Adapted from the IB Handbook of Procedures, Page 2)